-Council Directive 2006/117/EURATOM was transposed by Order no. 443/2008 of CNCAN President on the supervision and control of shipments of radioactive waste and spent nuclear fuel on the Romanian Territory.
+Council Directive 2006/117/EURATOM was transposed by the CNCAN Order No. 443/2008 for approval the Regulation on the supervision and control of shipments of radioactive waste and spent nuclear fuel on the Romanian territory.

 In the scope of application of the Council Directive the standard document as it was established by Commission Decision of 5 March 2008 establishing the standard document for the supervision and control of shipments of radioactive waste and spent fuel is used.